tonyedwardspz/tonyedwardspz/_posts/2020-02-24-speaking-at-frontend-developer-love.md

 ![The canals of Amsterdam](/assets/images/2020/amsterdam-canal.jpg "The canals of Amsterdam"){:loading="lazy"}

 This was my first visit to Amsterdam.
 It's a stunning city.
 The one regret of this trip is that there wasn't enough time to explore everything.
 Sure, we wandered around the canals.
-Ate more pancakes than is sensible.
+Scoffed more pancakes than is probably sensible.
 Even took in a few museums along the way.
 But in a city with so much to see and so do, a day either side of an event just isn't enough.
-Next years conference will will be nestled at the centre a much longer trip.
+Next years conference will be nestled at the centre a much longer trip.

 Interested in catching up with the talk?
-Check it our on YouTube.
+Check it out on YouTube.

 <iframe width="100%" height="auto" src="https://www.youtube.com/embed/x_L1eQT6TyA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen onLoad="iframeResize()" loading="lazy"></iframe>